 Intensive driving courses

 Intensive driving courses are now one of the most popular ways of learning to drive.
-Intensive courses are top-rated in the country area.
+They are very popular in the rural area.
 This is due to the limitation of public transport.
 Students when leaving school, in the rural area’s of Scotland, would need to rely on their parents for transportation.
 These students need to have their own car as soon as possible, and an intensive course is ideal.
 This form of learning to drive concentrates many lessons close together.
 This reduces the time it takes to pass a driving test by up to 12 months.

 A modern intensive driving course

-When learning to drive with a modern intensive driving course is the most popular of all driving lessons.
-What is a modern course as against the traditional course?
+Learning to drive on this type of course is one of the most popular of all types of driving lesson.
+What is a modern course as against the traditional lessons?
 The usual intensive course is when the first lesson is taken on a Monday and the driving test the following Friday.
 That only works in a few cases, such as when the learner is not a beginner but has had quite a few previous lessons.

 The current intensive course is based on the practising first and then consider a driving test, once progress has been established.
 The booking of a driving test before a first driving lesson puts too much pressure on both student and instructor.
 That is, going towards a deadline rather than a learning situation.
 If a student prefers a test to be booked and set as a goal is OK, provided the test is scheduled outside of the 3-day cancellation deadline set by the DVSA.